AgyLuczak/SECOND-STORY-SHOP/README.md

 Metallic Gold and Pale Gold are colors are used to highlight call-to-action buttons and interactive elements, making them stand out and capturing the user's attention.

-Bronze introduces a mid-tone that bridges the lighter and darker shades in the palette.
-It’s strategically employed in headings and widgets to draw focus and guide the user's journey through the website, enhancing navigational cues and emphasizing important content.

 Peach Puff and Bisque provide background variations that are both soothing and neutral, creating spaces on the website that are easy on the eyes and conducive to reading.